 The compounds produced depend on whether the reaction conditions for the epoxide are acidic or basic.
 Try to understand these reaction mechanisms.

 Synthetic Reactions of Ethers and Epoxides

-There are many compounds that have ethers as molecules with oxygen atoms present.
+For molecules with oxygen atoms, there are many ether compounds.
 So you have to learn how the ether is involved in organic chemistry.

 The reactivity of the ether is poor.
-Therefore, it is necessary to activate it, and by using an acid catalyst, a proton bonds to an oxygen atom and causes ether cleavage.
-Also, by changing the acid catalyst used, nucleophilic substitution reactions or E1 reactions (elimination reactions) can occur.
+Therefore, it needs to be activated, and by using an acid catalyst, a proton is bonded to the oxygen atom, causing ether cleavage.
+Also, by changing the acid catalyst used, nucleophilic substitution reactions or E1 reactions (elimination reactions) will occur.